 Perfect for a quick evening supper.
 This time of year we still have a few onions left as well as beets and potatoes from the fall harvest.

-1 medium onion thinly sliced
+1 medium onion, thinly sliced

-6Tbs extra-virgin olive oil (I would use our hi-oleic safflower oil)
+6 tablespoons extra-virgin olive oil (I use our high-oleic safflower oil from The Oil Barn®)

-Salt and freshly ground pepper
+salt and fresh ground pepper to taste

 Increase oven temperature to 425 degrees.
 Toss onion with one tablespoon of oil and half the thyme.
 Season with salt and pepper and arrange in the bottom of a 3-quart round or oval gratin dish.

 Bake for 30 minutes, uncover and drizzle with the remaining 3 tablespoons of oil.
-Bake uncovered until veggies are tender and the tomatoes are caramelized (about 35minutes more).
+Bake uncovered until veggies are tender and the tomatoes are caramelized (about 35 minutes more).